 - Avoid underwires (#7) and chose cotton rich material where possible (see #5 below).

 You could also consider converting a normal bra into a nursing bra with drop cups—search online for a number of ways to do this.
 It’s also possible to turn a nursing bra back to a regular bra (Bravado designs has a YouTube video).

 Do I need a “pumping bra”?

 Most breastfeeding mothers won’t need to pump let alone need a special bra for pumping.
-If you do find you are pumping frequently however, you can buy bras that can hold the pump flanges in place so your hands are free for hands-on-pumping (massage while pumping) or other tasks.
+If you do find you are pumping frequently or exclusively however, you can buy bras that can hold the pump flanges in place so your hands are free to massage the breasts during pumping (hands-on-pumping) or for other tasks.
 You could also make your own pumping bra by adapting a cheap sports bra by making holes in the cups that are just big enough to bring the pump flanges through.
 Or some mothers use hair or ponytail elastics clipped to their existing bra to steady the flanges against the breast 1.

 #2 What are breast pads and do I need them?

 A breast pad is a circular pad of absorbent material that is worn inside the bra over the nipples to absorb any leaked breast milk.
 Some mothers leak breast milk between breastfeeds for example if their breasts are full, or if they hear their baby cry and have a let-down (milk ejection reflex).
 And some mothers leak a little milk from the opposite breast while they are breastfeeding, especially in the early weeks.
 If you need them, breast pads can be washable (better for the environment) or disposable.
 It is important to change damp or soggy breast pads frequently to avoid sore nipples.
 Authors Wambach and Riordan recommend choosing a breast pad that is comfortable and doesn’t leave a residue that could be swallowed by your baby.
 They also offer tips to prevent leaking: